anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Runs on EC2 or EMR clusters
 * Provisioning and termination is automatic, depending on the tasks
 * Tasks can depend on other tasks, they can wait for the previous tasks
-* Supports for task retries, and re-assignation to another task runner.
+* Supports for task retries, and re-assignation to another task runner
 * Integrated with on-prem and cloud
 * Integration with S3, RDS, DynamoDB and Redshift for storage
 * Supports cross-region pipelines